Viet-Truong/AndroidStudio/README.md

-** ANDROID STUDIO
+\*\* ANDROID STUDIO

-- branch APP: App general profile, recycle view and intent frame with footer nav
-- branch listitem: List item
-- branch recycleview: List item recycle view (BT tuần 9)
-- branch activity: intent mainAc to secondAc
+-   branch content_provider: get contact from contact your phone and show on app